D-Code2016/challenges-0-FlashyDuce/testingchallenge0.md

 To complete this challenge you will need to add the solution to this file.
 To add to the file, click the file to open it then click the pencil icon to make it editable.

 **ENTER YOUR SOLUTION HERE***
+whe pressed the bottun does nothing. inorder to fix the creater of  this my go over and change or fix the code he had used in order to make the button work.

 **Solution End**